 As a technician in today’s rapidly changing automotive world, you just can’t gather enough information to keep your business profitable and your skills up to date.
 To stay ahead of the game, you need the resources and support of the VASA network to help you compete with the corporate chains and dealerships.

 VASA membership pays dividends well beyond its small annual membership fee with benefits like:

 - recognition as an industry specialist by your membership of Australasia’s largest independent group of air conditioning, electrical and cooling technicians

 - subscription to our monthly SightGlass eNews electronic newsletter – featuring the latest news, information and tips from the industry

 - discounted access to cutting edge industry training by leading trainers

-- six issues of VASA’s full-colour printed SightGlass News
+- issues of VASA’s full-colour printed SightGlass News

-- access to the member-only section of the VASA website where you will find VASA’s own Registered Technician Program (RTP) on air conditioning, as well as archived copies of MACS Worldwide (USA) technical bulletins and other training and reference materials
+- access to the member-only section of the VASA website where you will find VASA’s own Registered Technician Program (RTP) on air conditioning, archived copies of MACS Worldwide (USA) technical bulletins, and a selection of other training and reference material

 - support and representation of your business by VASA board members at state and federal government level and industry groups.
 It is essential that the needs of the automotive air conditioning, electrical and cooling industry are taken into consideration with issues such as the carbon trading scheme and the introduction of new low global warming refrigerants for automotive use.